 The transistor works with the resistor as part of the "Backup!" behavior.
-First take the transistor and bend the flat face down forward 90°.
+First take the transistor and bend the legs 90°towards the flat face.
 We need to do this so it will sit flat-face down to the circuit board.
-It needs to be soldered in face-down in position Q1 so it sits very flat, to leave space for the battery .
+It needs to be soldered in face-down in position Q1 so it sits very flat, to leave space for the battery.

-10A: Fold the transistor, flat-face forward 90 $^\circ$
+10A: Fold the transistor, flat-face forward 90°